AshleyMcGee/atx_crime_analysis/README.md

 1. Where is crime concentrated in Austin?
 2. Is there a correlation between housing prices and crime rate?
 3. Which type of crime is prominent in each zip code?
-4. Does population influence the number of reported crimes in a zip code?
+4. Does population influence the crime rate in a zip code?

 ## Datasets Used:
  1. https://www.kaggle.com/zillow/zecon